Coda-Coda/handshake/README.md

  - People do not need to log in to Handshake every time to generate a QR code, they can generate it once at the [Handshake Generator](https://coda-coda.gitlab.io/handshake/Generator/) then keep their static unique QR code for future use.
  - The use of Google forms and sheets as opposed to a database, while unorthodox, does make it easy to publicly share data in an append only manner, is free, and seems appropriate for this bare-bones version.
  - This does rely on trusting that people don't mess with Handshake by adding fake entries, but I am hopeful that this would not happen.
 Fully featured versions of Handshake could mitigate this in various ways I'm sure.
+- You can have QR codes for locations such as at each coffee table or train seat - generate them [here](https://coda-coda.gitlab.io/hanshake/locations/Generator/).
+QR codes should be displayed at locations and _scanned by people that visit_ them (rather than having the location owner scan the QR code of the customer, for example).
  - The Handshake idea was partly inspired by [Co-Epi](https://www.coepi.org/).

  # Future work ideas: (just ideas, I am not in a position to work on them)
  - It could also be able to generate QR codes for events with groups of people.
 Then everyone attending just needs to scan one QR code instead of n(n-1)/2 codes.
- - Possibly also you could have QR codes for locations such as at each coffee table or train seat, this could even work with the current set up by treating locations as people but would require additional thought.
  - Taking research into how Covid-19 is spread into account.
 E.g. how useful is tracking meetings between people vs tracking interactions with physical places.
  - Looking more technically into how best to preserve privacy balanced against usefulness.